memcachier/docs/heroku_articles/expressjs-memcache.md

 ### Session Caching

 On Heroku, it's not advisable to store session information on disk, because dynos have an ephemeral filesystem that doesn't persist across restarts.

-Memcached works well for storing information for short-lived sessions that time out.
-However, because Memcached is a cache and therefore not persistent, long-lived sessions are better suited to permanent storage options, such as your database.
+Memcache works well for storing information for short-lived sessions that time out.
+However, because Memcache is a cache and therefore not persistent, long-lived sessions are better suited to permanent storage options, such as your database.

 To use sessions in Express, you need `express-session`.
-To store the sessions in Memcached, you need `connect-memjs`:
+To store the sessions in Memcache, you need `connect-memjs`:

 ```term
 $ npm install express-session connect-memjs